studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 1. Congenital dysmelia
    The period between the fifth and the seventh week of pregnancy is crucial for the development of the extremities.
-   Lack of oxygen or exposure to drugs (thalidomide[^25], e.g., in thalidomide), among other factors, can lead to malformation of limbs, referred to by the collective term dysmelia.
+   Lack of oxygen or exposure to drugs (e.g., in thalidomide[^25]), among other factors, can lead to malformation of limbs, referred to by the collective term dysmelia.
-   A subdivision and description of the most important dysmelia can be found in <<tab:most-important-types-dysmelia>> [@pschyrembel:1989].
+   A subdivision and description of the most important dysmelias can be found in <<tab:most-important-types-dysmelia>> [@pschyrembel:1989].

    [^25]: Thalidomide embryopathy (thalidomide syndrome): dysmelia primarily in the upper extremities.